bzoulko/module11_challenge/README.md

 ### Special Notes:
 * I worked hard to separate the modules and maintain a structured design.
-Her's how I laid out the data directories for proper flow and functionality.
+Here's how I laid out the data directories for proper flow and functionality.
     * db
         - contains notes.json file for storing notes.